FastCGI-Archives/fastcgi-archives.github.io/FastCGI_A_High-Performance_Gateway_Interface_FastCGI.md

 ---
-title: "FastCGI: A High-Performance Gateway Interface"
+title: "FastCGI - A High-Performance Gateway Interface"
 description: "Position paper for the workshop "Programming the Web - a search for APIs", </br > Fifth International World Wide Web Conference, 6 May 1996, Paris, France."
 layout: page
 ---